-The 8 best women’s winter coats
+The 9 best women’s winter coats

 Winter coats are an investment.
 For at least four months out of the year, we depend on them to keep us warm, protected from the elements, and looking good (because once the snow starts falling, chances are this is your outfit).
-We selected 8 winter coats from brands that we love and trust—as well as from designers you may have yet to be introduced to—that will keep you warm, dry, and looking good for many days spent outdoors, nights spent on the town, and winters to come.
+We selected 9 winter coats from brands that we love and trust—as well as from designers you may have yet to be introduced to—that will keep you warm, dry, and looking good for many days spent outdoors, nights spent on the town, and winters to come.
+(For more cutting-edge options, check out our Most Innovative Coats of 2019).
 Plus, if you’re still looking for the perfect gift to give to someone in your life who needs a winter coat update, each of these picks makes for a beautiful, useful holiday present.

 The North Face Transverse

-The North Face Transverse is the coat that truly can do it all, and it isn’t as pricey as it seems once you factor in that it’s three coats in one—with a fully waterproof outer shell and reversible insulated bomber inner lining that can be worn together or separately.
+You could consider the North Face Transverse Lululemon’s outdoorsy older sibling.
+It’s three coats in one—with a fully waterproof outer shell and reversible insulated bomber inner lining that can be worn together or separately.
 This durable piece is truly a year-round coat and can keep you warm, dry, and comfortable, whether you’re leisurely walking on a crisp morning or trudging your way through a full-fledged blizzard. ($700)

 Nanushka Lenox Quilted Vegan Leather Puffer